Spin excitations of half-doped bilayer manganites: intermediate phase: Introduction

-In this work, we explore the ground state of half-doped manganites indirectly, by calculating the magnetic excitations for the bilayer intermediate phase.
-In the following sections, we present the model proposed for the intermediate phase of bilayer manganites, as an extension of thar already proposed in Ref.~\cite{Buitrago+Ventura+Manuel} for the layered case, within a localized spins scheme, where we include couplings already considered in Refs.~\cite{Senff,Ulbrich,Johnstone}, and AF (NNN) couplings for inter-chain sites in planes.
-With the same method as in Ref.~\cite{Buitrago+Ventura+Manuel} we exhibit the main effects of the different couplings on the different bands.
-Finally we discuss the results obtained by Senff et al.~\cite{Senff} in layered manganite \LCom{La}{0.5}{Sr}{1.5} and by Johnstone et al.~\cite{Johnstone} in bilayer manganite \BCom{Pr}{Ca}{0.9}{Sr}{0.1}, and for the bilayer compounds present two alternative fits to those proposed by Johnstone~\cite{Johnstone}, which have the advantage of not requiring NNN intra-chain couplings and in addition keep the charge disproportionation within the expected range suggested by most experiments.
+In this work, we study the ground state of half-doped bilayer manganites indirectly, by calculating the magnetic excitations for the intermediate phase, including the Goodenough's CE and ZP phases.
+For this purpose, we extend the model analyzed in Ref.~\cite{Buitrago+Ventura+Manuel} for the layered compounds.
+In a localized spins scheme, we include and compare the effects, on the classical ground state and the quantum magnon spectrum, of a set of magnetic couplings, apart from those considered in Refs.~\cite{Senff,Ulbrich,Johnstone}.
+In particular, we study the effect of an intra-chain inter-dimer biquadratic coupling, and of a differentiation between inter-chain couplings when the intermediate phase is characterized by non-zero $\theta $ angle between the dimers along the zig-zag chains.
+In our work we also introduced a new in-plane antiferromagnetic (AF) NNN coupling between inter-chain sites, which we identified as essential to describe the upper and lower magnon branches measured around the gap in bilayer manganites, concretely for \BCom{Pr}{Ca}{0.9}{Sr}{0.1}~\cite{Johnstone}.
+For this compound, we present two alternative fits to those proposed by Johnstone~\cite{Johnstone}, which have the advantage of not requiring NNN intra-chain couplings and, in addition, keeping the charge disproportionation within the range suggested by most experiments.
+In connection with our finding for bilayer compounds, we revisited the magnetic excitations of the laminar related compounds~\cite{Buitrago+Ventura}, focusing on the upper magnon branches.
+In this work we prove that their measurement would provide the key to identify unambiguously the ground state in layered half-doped manganites.